Pier B On-Dock Rail Support Facility

 train and cars near the port of long beach

 On-dock rail helps reduce traffic congestion by taking trucks off the road.
-One double-stacked intermodal train can eliminate up to 750 local truck trips, and trains are up to four times more fuel efficient.
+One 10,000-foot-long double-stacked intermodal train can eliminate up to 750 local truck trips, and trains are up to four times more fuel efficient.
 Good for the environment as well as business, this program will enhance capacity, velocity and safety, increasing the number of containers shipped by rail from the port.

-Containers will be unloaded from ships and immediately transported to the Pier B railyard, where they will be sorted.
+Containers will be unloaded from ships and immediately transported to the Pier B rail yard, where they will be sorted.
 This will relieve congestion on the dock, which has smaller capacity.

 Improving Sustainability